cryptoempire/github-familiarity/README.md

 # github-familiarity
-Familiarizig with github to start contributing to other open source projects in github
+Familiarizing myself with github to start contributing to other open source projects in github